 Green Chilies – I like to use the small can and not drain it.
 The liquid from the green chilies takes the place of the water you would normally add with the taco seasoning.

-STEP TWO: On a large baking sheet, lay out the crescent roll triangles in a circle with wide ends facing in.
+Second: On a large baking sheet, lay out the crescent roll triangles in a circle with the short sides of the triangles inside and the pointed end facing out.
 The circle should be roughly 4 inches across and the crescent roll triangles should evenly spaced with the tips pointing out.

-STEP THREE: Spoon the ground beef mixture onto the dough triangles keeping toward the inside of the triangles.
+Third: Spoon the ground beef filling onto the dough triangle keeping toward the inside of the triangles.
 Sprinkle the remaining cheese over the beef mixture.

 For the full recipe and detailed instructions, please see the recipe card at the end of the post.
 Enjoy!